|Dyeing||Piece-dye / Yarn-dye|

 |Time, Place and Ocasion||Furisode / Tomesode (Black) / Tomesode (Colored) / Homongi / Iromuji / Tsukesage / Komon / Tsumugi / Yukata|

-Furisode, Tomesode, Homongi, Tsukesage, Iromuji, Komon are made from the process of this method.
+Furisode, Tomesode, Homongi, Tsukesage, Iromuji, and Komon are all created using this weaving method.

 The weave patterns are made from the dyed yarn.